 Make sure you save room for the tostado and tortas as well.
 As far as tostados go, the avocado is my favorite on the menu (and completely vegetarian).
 For tortas, order the alambres torta.
 Chilo’s also has some delicious margaritas and guacamole and is the perfect place to spend a weekend morning.

 Chilo’s has outdoor seating and some covered “indoor” (but really it’s still mostly outdoor) seating.
 They do not accept reservations.

-Warude is the perfect combination of tacos and Japanese bowls.
+Warude is and exciting combination of tacos and Japanese bowls.
 They also have delicious coffee, a cool, minimalist and low-key vibe and some of the best brunch in Bed Stuy.
 They also serve their breakfast tacos all day long which is a win in my book.